 iVIP

-The University recognizes the vital role played in and for the USC community by individuals who are not students, faculty or staff.
+The University recognizes the vital role played in and for the USC community by individuals who are not students, faculty, or staff.
 The iVIP program was established by USC Information Technology Services to provide an efficient and secure process for departments within the University to sponsor such individuals for a variety of electronically provided or managed services.

-Who is a VIP?
+Who is a iVIP?

-VIP is anyone who is not a regular student, faculty or staff but to whom the University would extend its services to.
-VIP may receive services in order to fulfill the role he/she plays in the University community or as a recognition of his/her relationship to the University.
+iVIP is anyone who is not a regular student, faculty, or staff but to whom the University would extend its services to. iVIPs may receive services in order to fulfill the role they play in the University community or as a recognition of their relationship with the University.

 Examples: